Links on Android Authority may earn us a commission. Learn more.

 Weighing roughly 1.5MB, Facebook Lite eschews animations and visual flourishes for a simple UI that won’t tax low-end devices.
 It’s got everything from your news feed and photo uploads to event functionality and business information, just like the standard app.
 You can even access your messenger inbox without downloading the separate app.

-Facebook Lite has a couple of limitations, like its lack of calls.
+Facebook Lite had a couple of limitations originally, like its lack of calls.
 That’s where Messenger Lite comes in.
-The app supports audio and video calls with your Facebook contacts, and strips out complex UI stylings in favor of a lightweight UI and an ~8MB install size.
-Don’t expect games or great GIF support, but most of the other essentials are here.
+The app supports audio and video calls with your Facebook contacts, and strips out complex UI stylings in favor of a lightweight UI and a ~14MB install size.
+Don’t expect much else compared to the main app, but most of the other essentials are here.

 The Instagram Lite app was only a matter of time, following the success of Facebook’s other lightweight apps.
-The core functionality is mostly here too, allowing you to upload photos, browse your timeline or explore tab, check out stories, and comment on uploads.
-However, you can’t share videos (to your timeline or stories) or send a direct message.
+The core functionality is mostly here too, allowing you to upload photos, browse your timeline or explore tab, send and receive direct messages, and check out stories.
+However, Reels support is missing here, forcing you to use the main Instagram app to view them.

 If you thought the difference between Facebook and Facebook Lite’s file size was striking, get a load of this.
-The Google app weighs in at 76MB while Google Go takes up roughly 5MB of storage.
-Despite the dramatic size difference, Google Go offers trending queries and topics to sift through, the usual search options (images, websites, videos), and the ability to receive light webpages only.
-You don’t get a feed like the main Google app, but it’s still one of the better Android Go apps.
+The Google app weighs in at 76MB while Google Go takes up under 10MB of storage.
+Despite the dramatic size difference, Google Go offers trending queries and topics to sift through, the usual search options (images, GIFs, websites, videos), and Google Lens integration.

 Google Maps Go

 Strip Google Maps down and you’ve got the idea behind Google Maps Go.
-It’s a progressive web app, so you can also access it via your web browser.
-The app delivers traffic info, business listings, and public transport schedules.
-The two biggest downsides are the lack of map downloads and turn-by-turn navigation, though you can enable the latter with the Navigation for Google Maps Go app.
+The app delivers traffic info, business listings, walking directions, and public transport schedules.
+The biggest downside is the lack of map downloads, which is essential for people in regions with high data prices or intermittent connectivity.